hudson-and-thames/mlfinlab/docs/source/data_generation/correlated_random_walks.rst

 The *Distribution* example generates a time series that has a global normal distribution, no correlation clustering, and 4 distribution clusters.

 .. figure:: images/distribution_example.png
     :scale: 75 %
     :align: center
     :alt: Distribution Time Series Example

     (Top) Time series plot.
 (Left) GPR codependence matrix.
 Only two apparent clusters are seen with no indication of a global embedded distribution.
 (Right).
 All 4 distributions clusters can be seen, as well as the global embedded distribution.

 The *Dependence* example generates a time series that has a global normal distribution, 10 correlation clusters, and no distribution clusters.

 .. figure:: images/dependence_example.png
     :scale: 75 %
     :align: center
     :alt: Dependence Time Series Example

     (Top) Time series plot.
 (Left) GPR codependence matrix.
 Only 10 correlation clusters are seen with no indication of a global embedded distribution.
 All 10 correlation clusters can be seen, as well as the global embedded distribution.

 The *Mix* example generates a time series that has a global normal distribution, 5 correlation clusters, and 2 distribution clusters.

 .. figure:: images/mix_example.png
     :scale: 75 %
     :align: center
     :alt: Mix Time Series Example

     (Top) Time series plot.
 (Left) GPR codependence matrix.
 Only 5 correlation clusters are seen with no indication of a global embedded distribution.
 All 5 correlation clusters and 2 distribution clusters can be seen, as well as the global embedded distribution.

 .. code::

     import matplotlib.pyplot as plt

     from mlfinlab.data_generation.correlated_random_walks import generate_cluster_time_series
     from mlfinlab.data_generation.data_verification import plot_time_series_dependencies

-    # Initialize the example parameters for the time series.
+    # Initialize the example parameters for the time series
     n_series = 200
     t_samples = 5000
     k_clusters = [1, 10, 5]